opendri/opendri.github.com/guide/chapter4.md

 A key step in the formation of the working group is to get members to commit to opening their data.
 It is this commitment that provides the necessary policy guidance and political cover for mid-level government officials to perform the practical actions by which data moves from a closed server to an open data catalogue.

 It is also important to focus on specific use cases.
 Working Groups that work on policy questions in the abstract tend to get stuck on edge cases and, as a result, become risk averse.
 Groups that focus on practical use cases can assess the potential political liabilities around a specific scenario and find solutions that may be imperfect, but get the group started on sharing more data.

 ***
+4. Catalyzing efforts around the use of the data

+We need to develop this section around programs like InaSAFE.

+***